sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/building-custom-yaml-properties/README.md

 This document is about building a custom yaml properties to be used in a Spring Java based application.

 I find that it is best described by showing an example.
-The following is a custom yaml property that I need to build for building a parent-child property relationship that is injected as a property object in a class.
+The following is a custom yaml property that I need for building a parent-child property relationship that is injected as a property object in a class.
 This example comes from my [jwt-validator](https://github.com/sonamsamdupkhangsar/jwt-validator/blob/0326c2fd1e22645c2c051fca6f504aaad0072eba/src/test/resources/application.yml#L76) project.